 - Mole removal

-How does the Eribium YAG laser get used at our skincare clinic?
+How does the Erbium YAG laser get used at our skincare clinic?

 At our Surrey skin care clinic, we mainly use the Erbium YAG in combination with other procedures to smooth facial skin.
 This method is chosen to reduce downtime post-procedure, which traditionally has been lengthy with this laser.
 When it first came out, it was the only laser used for skin resurfacing in the industry.
-Today, technology has improved greatly, and we can get similar results with the Fraxel Dual laser, the Smartskin+ fractional CO2 laser and others, which don’t come with the same downsides.
+Today, technology has improved greatly, and we can get similar results with the Fraxel® DUAL laser, a Fractional CO2 laser and others, which don’t come with the same downsides.

 Being that the Erbium YAG can work effectively, but strongly, it is usually only used by experienced physicians who are able to control the outcome of treatments, so as to reduce recovery time.
 Otherwise, the skin can be completely ablated, requiring several days to heal.